History of the Republican Party (United States): Beginnings: 1854–1861

+On September 20, 1854, a "People's Convention" was held in Aurora, Illinois, at the First Congregational Church to discuss slavery.
+L.D.
+Brady was elected chairman of that first Republican convention.

+It was a representative gathering of 208 delegates who had been selected to form an anti-slavery party.
+The name "Republican" was adopted at this convention, together with a platform that formed the basis of the Lincoln-Douglas debates.

 The new Republican Party envisioned modernizing the United States, emphasizing expanded banking, more railroads and factories, and giving free western land to farmers ("free soil") as opposed to letting slave owners buy up the best properties.
 It vigorously argued that free market labor was superior to slavery and was the very foundation of civic virtue and true republicanism; this was the "Free Soil, Free Labor, Free Men" ideology.
 Without using the term "containment", the Republican Party in the mid-1850s proposed a system of containing slavery.
-Historian James Oakes explains the strategy: The federal government would surround the south with free states, free territories, and free waters, building what they called a 'cordon of freedom' around slavery, hemming it in until the system's own internal weaknesses forced the slave states one by one to abandon slavery.
+Historian James Oakes explains the strategy: The federal government would surround the south with free states, free territories, and free waters, building what they called a 'cordon of freedom' around slavery, hemming it in until the system's internal weaknesses forced the slave states one by one to abandon slavery.

-The Republican Party launched its first national organizing convention in Pittsburgh, Pennsylvania on February 22, 1856.
+The Republican Party launched its first national organizing convention in Pittsburgh, Pennsylvania, on February 22, 1856.
 This gathering elected a governing National Executive Committee and passed resolutions calling for the repeal of laws enabling slaveholding in free territories and "resistance by Constitutional means of Slavery in any Territory", defense of anti-slavery individuals in Kansas who were coming under physical attack, and a call to "resist and overthrow the present National Administration" of Franklin Pierce, "as it is identified with the progress of the Slave power to national supremacy".
 Its first national nominating convention was held in June 1856 in Philadelphia.
 John C. Frémont ran as the first Republican nominee for President in 1856 behind the slogan "Free soil, free silver, free men, Frémont and victory!"
 Although Frémont's bid was unsuccessful, the party showed a strong base.
-It dominated in New England, New York and the northern Midwest and had a strong presence in the rest of the North.
+It dominated in New England, New York, and the northern Midwest and had a strong presence in the rest of the North.
 It had almost no support in the South, where it was roundly denounced in 1856–1860 as a divisive force that threatened civil war.